diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 ##### Apache Hive
 Spark SQL can load any table supported by Hive.

-To connect Spark SQL to an existing Hive installation, you need to provide a Hive configuration.
+`To connect Spark SQL to an existing Hive installation, you need to provide a Hive configuration.
 You do so by copying your hive-site.xml file to Spark’s ./conf/ directory.
-Once you have done this, you create a HiveContext object, which is the entry point to Spark SQL, and you can write Hive Query Language (HQL) queries against your tables to get data back as RDDs of rows.
+Once you have done this, you create a HiveContext object, which is the entry point to Spark SQL, and you can write Hive Query Language (HQL) queries against your tables to get data back as RDDs of rows`.
 ```python
 from pyspark.sql import HiveContext
 hiveCtx = HiveContext(sc)